enbnt/enbnt.github.io/content/posts/timeseries-dense-sparse-circle.md

 As things are read and written, the `read` and `write` pointers will continue to dance around the circle.
-There is no end and the buffer can continue to be re-used, given an appropriate initial capacity for the scenario it is being used for.
+There is no end and the buffer can continue to be reused, given an appropriate initial capacity for the scenario it is being used for.